ManageIQ/manageiq-documentation/high_availability_guide/_topics/database_failover.md

     **Note:**

-    You can check the status of the simulated failure by viewing the most recent `evm.log` log on the engine appliances.
+    You can check the status of the simulated failure by viewing the evm log on the engine appliances with `journalctl -t evm`.

 3. Check the appliance console summary screen for the primary database.
     If configured correctly, the **{{ site.data.product.title_abbr_uc }} Database**
     value in the appliance console summary should have switched from the